PaperMC/docs/docs/velocity/dev/getting-started/api-basics.md

 }
 ```

-## Getting your plugin's Directory
+## Getting your plugin's directory

 At some point you may need your plugin's directory.
 To do this, add
 `@DataDirectory Path dataDirectory` to your plugin's constructor parameters: